NYC drivers for Uber, other apps to get vision care coverage

 Sarfraz Maredia, general manager for Uber in New York, said the company will work to make sure the company’s drivers in New York know about the new benefits.

-Uber driver Sohair Rana said the idea of a medical appointment by phone or video is appealing for drivers who can’t afford to miss work waiting in a doctor’s office.
+Uber driver Sohail Rana said the idea of a medical appointment by phone or video is appealing for drivers who can’t afford to miss work waiting in a doctor’s office.

 “It’s a huge benefit for the drivers to be able to call a doctor on the phone and get a prescription,” said Rana, 50.

-Note: This story has been corrected to show the Uber driver’s name is Sohail Rana, not Sohair Rana.